akash-rtl/verilog-core-concepts/04_Modules&Ports/sr_latch/README.md

 ### Future Improvements
 ```
--Add a NOR-based SR latch for comparative analysis of active-high vs active-low logic.
+Add a NOR-based SR latch for comparative analysis of active-high vs active-low logic.
--Advance the design to a clocked SR Flip-Flop to study synchronous behavior.
+Advance the design to a clocked SR Flip-Flop to study synchronous behavior.
--Utilize the SR latch as a building block for a D-type Flip-Flop.
+Utilize the SR latch as a building block for a D-type Flip-Flop.
 ```